manuelsinn/blog/content/posts/finance-tracker.md

 ## Conclusion
 I am glad I took the opportunity of creating this side project, it allowed me to learn a lot and create a product fast without reinventing the wheel.
 The fact that I am now using a different solution is only natural and in my opinion does not diminish the project's value.

 However, if I were to continue the project, I could imagine building a web client with a simple GUI to record my expenses with a few taps.
-Perhaps a progressive web app solution could look something like this quick [interactive Figma prototype I created](https://www.figma.com/proto/hv01ZkOxDHocoVzq5mwnQ7/ExpensesApp?node-id=1%3A549&scaling=scale-down):
+Perhaps a progressive web app solution could look something like this [interactive Figma prototype I created](https://www.figma.com/proto/hv01ZkOxDHocoVzq5mwnQ7/ExpensesApp?node-id=1%3A549&scaling=scale-down):

 ![Image of the prototype](/figmaexpenseprotoall.png)